I couldn't find the old thread where we were talking about this, so here's a new one.

 ― lag∞n, Saturday, 9 November 2019 23:24 (three months ago) link

 that is my plan - I'm already doing 5-6k every other day now, so I know I can get to the 10.

-― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Saturday, 9 November 2019 23:40 (four days ago) link
+― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Saturday, 9 November 2019 23:40 (three months ago) link

 yeah id say just watch yr fatigue level as you ramp up rest when u need to even if it contradiction yr training plan, ramping up quick/getting tired is a classic injury vector, building a base is really whats important/what will make u a good runner long term